intermountainneuroimaging/inc_documentation/docs/source/deidentification.rst

 There are many instances in which you would want to de-identify your data before ingesting it into Flywheel.
 The main reason is if your acquired data from the scanner is not already de-identified (ie, if you don't scan at INC).
 Below is a brief summary of several ways to de-identify your data before it hits Flywheel, or once it's already in Flywheel.

 .. warning::
-    The UCB instance of Flywheel relies on storage (PetaLibrary) that can have NO PERSONAL IDENTIFYING INFORMATION on it.
+    The UCB instance of Flywheel relies on storage (PetaLibrary) that can have **no personal identifying information** on it.
 Therefore, it is crucial to de-identify your data if it was collected somewhere outside of INC.

 Deidentification on Edge
 ************************